Bleomycin Side Effects

 Also, because of the way these medicines act on the body, there is a chance that they might cause other unwanted effects that may not occur until months or years after the medicine is used.
 These delayed effects may include certain types of cancer, such as leukemia.
 Discuss these possible effects with your doctor.

-Check with your doctor immediately if any of the following side effects occur while taking bleomycin:More common
+You should check with your doctor immediately if any of these side effects occur when taking bleomycin:More common

 - Fever and chills (occurring within 3 to 6 hours after a dose)